wso2/docs-updates/en/docs/updates/overview.md

 1.Update

-   **An Update** can be a collection of bug fixes, new features, security fixes, or improvements on a existing product product.
+   **An Update** can be a collection of bug fixes, new features, security fixes, or improvements on a existing product.
    Updates are delivered through update levels.
 When an update is applied to a product, the product version goes up by one update level. <br>

 2.Hotfix